Please contact Scott Hall at firstname.lastname@example.org or 202-463-5817.

 Tyler Crowe is a Manager of International Affairs with the U.S. Chamber of Commerce’s Global Innovation Policy Center (GIPC).
 As part of GIPC’s International Team, he leads its engagement in emerging markets as well as the Chamber’s comments on the annual Special 301 Report.
 In addition, Crowe advocates for the global creative industries—as well as the values and policies that support them—through GIPC’s Create & Connect campaign.

-Before joining the Chamber, Tyler spent nearly four years with the Global Policy team at the Motion Picture Association, where he consulted with World Bank researchers on market access barriers in audiovisual services trade, briefed U.S. government officials on IP trends in emerging markets, and traveled through China to assess commercial opportunities in that country’s theatrical film market.
-He started his career interning in the trade and investment section at the Embassy of Brazil in Washington.
+Prior to joining the Chamber, Crowe spent nearly four years with the Global Policy team at the Motion Picture Association, where he consulted with World Bank researchers on market access barriers in audiovisual services trade, briefed U.S. government officials on IP trends in emerging markets, and traveled through China to assess commercial opportunities in that country’s theatrical film market.
+He started his career interning in the Trade & Investment Promotion Section at the Embassy of Brazil in Washington.

-Originally from Ellicott City, Maryland, he holds a B.A. in Chinese and a certificate in international agriculture and natural resources from the University of Maryland-College Park.
-He speaks Brazilian Portuguese, Spanish, French, and (some) Mandarin Chinese.
+Born in Baltimore, Maryland, he holds a B.A. in Chinese and a certificate in international agriculture and natural resources from the University of Maryland-College Park.
+He speaks Brazilian Portuguese, Spanish, and French.